CodeWordJava/w9_frontend-project/Project-README.md

 ## Tech stack
 HTML5, CSS3, JavaScript, React, Express.js, Node.js, Material UI, Jest, React Testing Library, Supertest, Cypress, Figma.

+## Working on the Project
+Move into the project directory as above.
+To run the project use npm Start
+Starts a server running at http://localhost:3000

 ## Screenshots